Ogunquitfest 2018 is Here!

 Join in the Costume Parade

 Visitors, locals, and their canine friends are all welcome to put on their favorite costume and strut their stuff down the sidewalks at this annual autumn parade highlighted by fabulous costumes and fun prizes for your pooch.
 Step off is at the Ogunquit Village School and ends at the Main Beach Parking lot.
-If weather is an issue, everyone meets under the tents set up at Main Beach at 11 a.m. for pictures and prizes.
+If the weather is an issue, everyone meets under the tents set up at Main Beach at 11 a.m. for pictures and prizes.

 Raise Your Stein at the Oktoberfest Gala